Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Modern cybernetics meant dialysis machines were *almost* a thing of the past.
 Nowadays, nobody needed kidney transplants, they just got a little biomechanical gizmo installed and slept on a wireless charging mat.
 But Adam didn’t *need* new kidneys, it was just his physique was breaking down at such a huge rate his kidneys, even though they were working perfectly, couldn’t keep up.
 So, he got the dubious honor of having to spend four hours plugged into a machine once a week to make up the difference.

-Felt fucking *weird* that day, felt like half-whipped shit the day after, but the third and fourth days...on those, he actually felt human.
+Felt fucking *weird* that day, felt like half-whipped shit the day after, but the third and fourth days... on those, he actually felt human.
 Slow, clumsy and *still* struggling to coordinate, but functional.

 Those were the days he got light duty done up at the base.

 And of course, every time he came back from Earth, he had to check in with Nofl.
 There was a lot more to manage than just literally pissing away all his life’s hard work.

 At least he got to enjoy Nofl’s coffee now.
 It was *good* coffee.
 Brewed with a Corti’s pride and a genius chemist’s attention to detail.
 Like *Breaking Bad* for caffeine junkies and decaf enthusiasts alike.
-And being an avid lifter...well, *was* at any rate...Adam had a strong love for all things caffeine.
+And being an avid lifter... well, *was* at any rate...
+Adam had a strong love for all things caffeine.

 And he was coming to actually enjoy Nofl’s unique bedside manner, too.

 "‘Horse, darling!
 You’re prompt as ever!
 Come on in, keep off the grass, shine your shoes, wipe your face…"

-*"Mierda,* who showed you *Shrek?"*
+"*Mierda,* who showed you *Shrek?"*

 "Oh, it was one of the first Human movies I ever saw!
 A classic, dear!
 A cultural contribution to galactic civilization that will surely outlast all of Humanity’s other works!"
 Nofl flashed his trademark cheeky grin (with his tiny Corti mouth) and flapped an arm vaguely in the direction of his examination chair before bustling over to the corner to titrate the perfect cup o’ Joe.